 Given Chinko’s geo-political situation, providing security to the park, its wildlife, and surrounding communities is of utmost importance to the long-term viability and survival of this entire area.
 In 2019, Chinko’s Rangers conducted 1,374 patrol man days covering 15,000 km; over 8,000 km were covered via vehicle patrols, and 644 aerial patrols were completed amounting to 2,211 flight hours.

-Wildlife and human populations living in villages surrounding Chinko are under constant threat due to instability and ongoing fighting between armed groups and violent militias.
-Poaching pressure largely from armed Sudanese cattle herders, who up until now have occupied this vast area with their large herds of cattle, have put species like the Eastern giant eland, hartebeest, kob and buffalo at serious risk.
-Undeterred poaching caused wildlife numbers to plummet drastically over the last few years, to the brink of local extinction, prior to the creation of Chinko and the arrival of African Parks.
+Wildlife and human populations living in villages surrounding Chinko are under constant threat due to political instability and ongoing fighting between armed groups and violent militias.
+Poaching pressures, largely from armed Sudanese cattle herders, has caused wildlife numbers to plummet drastically over the last few decades, to the brink of local extinction.

-As a result Chinko’s comprehensive community programme, extensive cooperation with Central African officials and a committed ranger team of 64 individuals have managed to secure a vast 10,000 km2 core protection zone.
-This has been achieved by pushing out armed poachers and cattle herders and mitigating key threats, with the result of the creation of a safe harbour for Chinko’s wildlife and increased stability for communities in the region.
+As a result, Chinko’s comprehensive community programme, extensive cooperation with Central African officials and a committed ranger team of over 60 individuals have managed to fully secure a vast 6,000 km2 core protection zone.
+This has been achieved by pushing out armed poachers and cattle herders and mitigating key threats, with the result of a safe harbour for Chinko’s wildlife and increased stability for communities in the region.

 Sign up to be the first to hear #GoodNews happening around African Parks.×